Fannon/search-bookmarks-history-and-tabs/README.md

 > This extension is WIP and only for private use first.
 > It is rather configurable, but you need to change the options in `popup/popup.js`

+To customize the extension options, adjust the `ext.opts` in `popup/popup.js`

 ## How To

 * This extension can (and should!) be triggered via keyboard shortcut.